 They "reasoned among themselves" and what had they?
 Little faith!
 Faith isn't acquired by assembling ourselves together into little groups and discussing what each of us think some scripture might mean.
 That may make for a pleasant evening where we all feel as if we are achieving some sort of unity, but our faith is not affected in the least.
 The key to why the disciple's faith was little was that they didn't understand nor remember the previous times when GOD had worked in their lives.
 They were not yet accustomed to putting the pieces together.
 They weren't connecting the dots.
 They were not yet measuring their experiences with scripture.

 Many people think that the Twelve Apostles were spiritual heavies when they first answered Yeshua's (Jesus') call to follow Me.
 They were not.
-Not even Peter was much of a believer during the Gospel period for he left the ministry at least three times.
+Not even Peter was much of a believer during the Gospel period for he left the ministry several times.
 His first acquaintance with Yeshua is recorded in JOHN 1:40-42 where, shortly after Yeshua's temptations in the wilderness, Andrew brought his brother Peter to Him.
 Howbeit, John makes no mention of Peter joining the other disciples here.

 Matthew wrote that later, sometime after John the Baptist's imprisonment, Peter and others "left their nets, and followed" Yeshua (MATTHEW 4:20).
 This tells us that at some point after Peter's first introduction to Yeshua by his brother Andrew, that he had returned to his fishing business.
 Luke however wrote that later they were again back with their nets.
 It was then that Yeshua stepped into Peter's ship and asked him to cast them out and away from the shore where He taught the word.
 Shortly after that, Peter beseeched Yeshua to depart from him for he thought himself a sinful man.
 The Lord's response was to confirm Peter's calling, "Fear not; from henceforth thou shalt catch men" (LUKE 5:10). (see Chronology of the Four Gospels)

-The next time Peter forsook Yeshua was at the familiar incident of the "cock crowing".
+Another time Peter forsook Yeshua was at the familiar incident of the "cock crowing".
 Peter had boastfully assured Yeshua that "Though all men shall be offended because of thee, yet will I never be offended".
 Howbeit, even before the night was over Peter had denied Him repeatedly and realizing his own failure and weakness, "went out, and wept bitterly" (MATTHEW 26:75).

 The final occasion when Peter split was after Yeshua's resurrection.
 One might think that by now Peter would be doing nothing else but boldly declaring the truth, yet he returned again to his nets, declaring "I go a fishing".
 This time Yeshua found them fishing at the sea of Tiberias.
 Once again they had caught nothing, until the Lord told them where to cast their net.
 There they caught a "multitude of fishes" and realizing that the man on the shore was the Lord they immediately came to land (JOHN 21:7).
 Of course, later Peter became the driving force in the early Church, but faith required time to work in his life to make him the vessel the LORD required.